What is Driving Offences?

 - Can I avoid a ban under totting-up?

 - An exceptional-hardship argument is available in some cases.
 It is not automatic.
-The first call covers whether the argument is realistic on your facts.

 - I’m over the limit — is there any defence?